michael-richard-karas/michael-richard-karas/README.md

 ## Hi there 👋

 I'm a PhD candidate studying Economics at the University of Colorado, Boulder.
+I am on the Job Market for Fall 2025.

 - 🔭 Working on: Environmental Economics, Economic History, Industrial Organization
 - 📫 How to reach me: [michael.karas@colorado.com](mailto:michael.karas@colorado.com)